 Complications

 Uterine dehiscence is also described.
-Dehiscence differs from a uterine rupture in that the outer serosal layer of the uterus may remain intact while the underlying muscular layers have opened allowing for visualization of the amniotic sac and fetus.
-Alternatively, all layers of the uterus may have separated however the fetus remains safe within the uterus thru this small opening.
+Dehiscence differs from a uterine rupture in that the outer serosal layer of the uterus may remain intact while the underlying muscular layers have opened, allowing for visualization of the amniotic sac and fetus.
 Such a finding is often referred to as a "uterine window."
-Patients with uterine dehiscence are most often asymptomatic, and the more serious sequela that can occur with uterine rupture are not encountered.
-When reviewing scholarly articles about uterine scar rupture and dehiscence the distinction between the two is not always clear sometimes making study conclusions difficult to interpret.
+Patients with uterine dehiscence are frequently asymptomatic, and the more serious sequela that can occur with uterine rupture are less likely to be encountered.
+When reviewing scholarly articles about uterine scar rupture and dehiscence, the distinction between these entities is not always clear, sometimes making study conclusions difficult to interpret.

 Some patients attempting TOLAC may require a cesarean delivery.
 When this occurs after labor, the risks of postpartum infection, uterine atony, and wound separation are higher in comparison to patients who have planned repeat cesarean section.